andrestack/hinterland-web/src/content/blog/what-makes-a-perfect-landing-page.md

 ---
 {
   "draft": false,
-  "title": "The Essential Elements of a Successful Landing Page", "snippet": "A landing page is an essential part of any successful online business.
+  "title": "What Elements does a Successful Landing Page Need?", "snippet": "A landing page is an essential part of any successful online business.
 Here’s a straightforward checklist to guide you in crafting the ideal landing page.", "image":
     {